This post was most recently updated on July 1st, 2018

 A non-profit making venture, Sponsor a Puppy is part of the well known Guide Dogs for the Blind Association.
 They have been helping to train guide dogs for many, many years and continue to do a great service for people with visual impairments.
 If you want to help sponsor a guide dog puppy, follow this link for more information.
 It is possible to make regular monthly donations, or if you think you cannot do that then why not just make a one off contribution?
 It’s possible to pay by direct debit, credit card, or any number of alternative methods.
 Don’t delay, sign up now and select the puppy you wish to sponsor.
 Make a huge difference to someone’s life in the most enjoyable way possible, sponsoring a puppy brings with it a unique pleasure and enjoyment that you won’t find anywhere else!

 Meet the latest puppies to be ready for training…

-Dasher, Angel and Star were six weeks old at the time the video at the top of this page was taken!
+Oscar, Bella or Daisy are at the start of their Guide Dog journey!
 I know you’d like to play with them and take them home, but they’re at the Guide Dogs national breeding centre ready to undergo their training.
 Very soon these three puppies will be learning the ropes as guide dogs before being partnered with a partially sighted or blind person to help them navigate the obstacles of everyday life.
 Please consider adopting one of these beautiful pups to help pay for the training!